 This involves building dehydrators.
 It might be possible to use heat from a sustainable biomass, district heating system for this.
 It is also possible to augment that heat source with some solar.
 Solar dehydrators are used at the Northern Sun Farm Co-op south of Steinbach.

 Canning is a process that will allow for the preservation of many types of food.
 This will include fish, fruits and vegetables.
 If this process becomes popular, shelving will need to be added to the storage lockers.

-Starting up a café or restaurant within the community.
+Starting up a café or restaurant within the community is possible.
 This would be as much a place for informal social interaction as it would be a place for accessing food.
 It could include a local grocery.
-Perhaps it might be an enterprise something like Neechi Commons.

 We should use social media such as Facebook to increase the reach of whatever mechanisms we use or distribution of healthy, affordable food.
 This form of communication has really become popular and is widely used as remote communities get more Wi-Fi and internet connection.